- Has someone been sending you poison letters or threat letters?

 Detection of fingerprints

 Unlike patent fingerprints which are readily visible to the observer, latent fingerprints are barely or not discernible to the naked eye.
 They have to be treated with enhancement chemicals to render them visible.
 The type of chemicals and techniques used to process the fingerprints depend on the type of substrate (surface) the prints are on.
+Read more about the factors affecting fingerprint deposition.

 Recovery of fingerprints